laggingreflex/multi-video-player/ISSUES/feat.md

   ☐ "Next" to switch to next video by either scrolling to it, or just playing it anyhow.
 Useful for controlling music via global hotkeys - like a regular music player.

+  ☐ Option to plat next after a video finishes.
+Currently it just loops

   ☐ Global hotkeys - play/pause/next